MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-weekly.md

 layout: null
 ---

 Create a weekly recurring schedule that generates audits on specified days of the week.
-This endpoint allows you to set up automated audit creation for multiple days within each week.
+This endpoint enables setting up automated audit creation for multiple days within each week.

 ## Parameters